bakalover/raft/README.md

 - `PG_PASS`
 - `PG_DB`
 - `PG_PORT`
 2) `go run main.go <id> <ids>` inside node/cmd directory.
 Id stands for current node id, so it should be unique.
 Ids stand for node number in whole cluster, this number should be equal in all node's setups.
+IDS SHOULD BE ODD!!!
 ### Reference
 - [Raft](https://raft.github.io/raft.pdf)